karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 - a **composite primary key** is a combination of two properties that uniquely identify the record.
 In DynamoDB-land, these are the _partition key_ and the _sort key_.
 In more general NoSQL terms, these are respectively a _hash key_ and a _range key_.

-For reasons that will become clear, **Entity Manager requires a composite primary key for all data entities**.
+For reasons that will become clear below, **Entity Manager requires a composite primary key for all data entities**.
 To keep this discussion as general as possible, we'll refer to its components as the _hash key_ and the _range key_.

 All high-performance NoSQL databases (including DynamoDB) make a clear distinction between two very different kinds of data retrieval operations: